-The Community Visitor Scheme is an independent statutory body, reporting to the Minister for Health and Wellbeing on matters related to the Scheme's functions under the Mental Health Act 2009 and to the Minister for Human Services on matters related to the Scheme's functions under the Disability Services (Community Visitor Scheme) Regulations 2013.
+The Community Visitor Scheme is an independent statutory body, reporting to the Minister for Mental Health and Substance Abuse on matters related to the scheme's functions under the Mental Health Act 2009 and to the Minister for Disability on matters related to the scheme's functions under the Disability Services (Community Visitor Scheme) Regulations 2013.

-The purpose of the Community Visitor Scheme is to further protect the rights of people with a mental illness who are receiving care in a mental health treatment centre or attending a community mental health facility, and people with a disability who live in state-run disability accommodation.
+The purpose of the Community Visitor Scheme is to further protect the rights of people with a mental illness who are receiving care in a mental health treatment centre or attending a community mental health facility, people with a disability who live in disability accommodation or attend a Day Options Program and people living in Supported Residential Facilities (SRF's).

-The independence of the Community Visitor Scheme is integral to the program, enabling clients, their family members or supporters to speak with individuals who are not associated with the provision of support.
+The independence of the Community Visitor Scheme is integral to the program, enabling clients, carers and family members to speak with individuals who are not associated with the provision of support.